TheTrueVester/BPIC-17-Analysis/README.md

 Comprehensive process discovery, conformance checking, and model evaluation tool for the BPI Challenge 2017 dataset.

+**FYI:** The commit count in this repository is relatively low because the project was largely developed before being uploaded to GitHub.
+Most of the work existed locally and was pushed only once it was nearly complete.

 ## Features

 - **Process Discovery Algorithms**: Inductive Miner (with variants), Heuristics Miner, Alpha Miner